Stephen F. Hale

-Stephen F. Hale (born Stephen Fowler Hale; January 31, 1816 – July 18, 1862) was an American politician who served as a Deputy from Alabama to the Provisional Congress of the Confederate States from 1861 to 1862.
+Stephen Fowler Hale (January 31, 1816 – July 18, 1862) was an American politician who served as a Deputy from Alabama to the Provisional Congress of the Confederate States from 1861 to 1862.
 In July 1862, he died of wounds received at the Battle of Gaines' Farm, in Virginia.

 Early life and education

 Hale was born on January 31, 1816, in Crittenden County, Kentucky.
 His father, William Hale, was a Union Baptist minister, a South Carolinian, who married a Miss Elizabeth Manahan of the same state.
-He graduated from Cumberland University, came to Alabama around 1837, and taught school in Greene County for a year.
+Hale received a private education, then attended Cumberland University and graduated.
+Hale moved to Alabama around 1837, and taught school in Greene County for a year.
 He read law while teaching school, and in 1839 graduated from the law school at Lexington, Kentucky.

+Career

-Locating in Eutaw, he practiced at different times in association with Alexander Graham and T.C.
+Upon admission to the Alabama bar, Hale began his legal practice in Eutaw, the Greene County seat.
+He practiced at different times in association with Alexander Graham and T.C.
 Clarke.

-Political career
+Hale's practice prospered and by 1860 he owned about $8000 in real estate, as well as $47,000 in other property, including enslaved people.
+Hale's children did not include law students, unlike other area lawyers' households.
+In that census, Hale owned a dozen enslaved people, ranging from a 59-year-old woman to 10, 2 and year old girls and 13, 5 and infant boys.
+A decade earlier, Hale similarly owned a dozen slaves, which ranged from a 90-year-old woman and 65-year-old man to a six-year-old girl and three younger boys.

+Personal life

+Hale married native Alabamian Mary Kirksey on June 12, 1844.
+They had five children by 1860, including a 15, 6 and four year old sons, and 13 and two year old daughters.

+Politician and Mexican War officer

-In 1843 he was elected to the State legislature from Greene County.
-After serving his term in the house, he met and married Mary Kirksey on June 12, 1844 and retired to private life until the outbreak of the Mexican War in 1846, when he volunteered and was elected lieutenant of a company.
-He served in Mexico until the conclusion of peace in 1848, he then returned to Eutaw to his law practice.
+In 1843 Greene County voters elected Hale to the State legislature.
+After serving his term, he concentrated on his legal practice and private life until the outbreak of the Mexican War in 1846, when Hele volunteered and was elected lieutenant of a company.
+He served in Mexico until the conclusion of peace in 1848, he then returned to Eutaw and his law practice.
 He was the nominee of his party for congress in 1853, but was defeated; was elected to the legislature again in 1857; was re-elected in 1859; and was Grand Master of the Grand Lodge of Alabama in 1859.

 In December 1860, Hale, who was Alabama's commissioner to State of Kentucky at the time, wrote to that state's governor of Alabama's justification for secession.
 In it, he voiced support for the Dred Scott decision, condemned the Republican Party, and stated that the state's secession, which would perpetuate slavery, was the only way to prevent prospective freedmen, whom Hale referred to as "half-civilized Africans", from raping southern "wives and daughters":